 Extra Nutrients for General Health

-Did you know that seafood is a nutrient powerhouse?
+Did you know seafood is a nutrient powerhouse?
 Vitamins and minerals abound in many ocean-dwelling animals.
-Shellfish pack more iron than just about any other food, and a four-ounce serving of oysters contains over seven times your daily value of zinc (both important minerals for your immune system and general health).
-Salmon and other so-called fatty fish supply plenty of polyunsaturated and monounsaturated fats—the “good fats” we all want more of in our diet.
+Shellfish pack more iron than just about any other food.
+A four-ounce serving of oysters contains over seven times your daily value of zinc (both important minerals for your immune system and general health).
+Salmon and other fatty fish supply plenty of polyunsaturated and monounsaturated fats.
+(The “good fats” we all want more of in our diet).
 Selenium, vitamin D, and vitamin B12 are just a few of the other nutrients various seafoods provide.
 It’s not a stretch to say that upping your intake of seafood may lead to improved overall health.

-Time and again, vegetarian diets have been found to lower risk of heart disease.
-Their abundance of high-fiber, lower saturated fat foods helps keep the arteries clear of harmful buildup of plaque (aka the “gunk” that clogs blood vessels and can cause heart attack).
+Time and again, vegetarian diets link to lower risk of heart disease.
+Their abundance of high-fiber, lower saturated fat foods helps keep the arteries clear of harmful buildup of plaque (aka the “gunk” that clogs blood vessels and cause heart attacks).
 One study found that a vegetarian diet can reduce heart disease risk by a staggering 42 percent (5).
-Yet we also know that the omega-3 fatty acids in many fish have a protective effect on the cardiovascular system, lowering heart rate and blood pressure, so removing them altogether doesn’t seem smart.
+Yet we also know that the omega-3 fatty acids in many fish have a protective effect on the cardiovascular system.
+Thus, they lower heart rate and blood pressure, so removing them altogether doesn’t seem smart.
 (6, 7) Pescetarianism provides the perfect solution.

 Reduced Cancer Risk